Grants and Contracts Specialist II

 - May provide occasional training and/or mentoring to other G&C team members and/or the program community, as requested.

-- Other duties may be assigned as required by the needs of the department.
+- Performs other duties assigned as required by the needs of the department.

-- Working knowledge of sponsored projects administration and some experience with grants, cooperative agreements, and/or sponsored contracts.
-Knowledge of federal, state, and non-profit sponsor regulations, policies, requirements, and procedures.
+- Working knowledge of sponsored projects administration and some experience with grants, cooperative agreements, and/or sponsored contracts

 FAIR LABOR STANDARDS ACT (FLSA) STATUS